rexluciano/EpikWallet/README.md

 #### Initialize the EpikApp
 The most important things you need before all Epik API calls.

->put in onCreate method and must be set it after setContentView
+>put in onCreate method and must be set it after super.onCreate()

 ```
 EpikApp.initializeApp(this, YOUR_TOKEN_HERE);